Forestry and Agrifoods

 By the mid-1800s it was apparent the fishing industry could not support the population.
 To assist diversifying the economy and developing the forest and mineral resources of the interior of Newfoundland a railway was constructed across the Island.
 The trans-island railway was completed in 1898.
 The railway had two major influences on the province; one was the access to the interior and the second was the 145 blocks of land comprising 3,910 square miles granted to R. G. Reid for constructing the railway.
 In the early 1900s additional timber leases were issued in response to the construction of pulp and paper mills in Grand Falls and Corner Brook.
 These grants and leases are still in existence today.

-By the beginning of the 19th century, sawmilling, primarily of White Pine was a flourishing industry.
+By the beginning of the ninetenth century, sawmilling, primarily of White Pine was a flourishing industry.
 The industry peaked in 1904 when 20 million board feet was sawn.
-However it was apparent the better White Pine stands had been logged and the timber species (spruce/fir) were of relatively small diameter and consequently too small for economic production of lumber for export.
-Today the sawmill industry's production exceeds 100 million board feet.
+However, it was apparent the better White Pine stands had been logged and the timber species (spruce/fir) were of relatively small diameter and consequently too small for economic production of lumber for export.

 Up to the early 1900s it was not considered necessary to protect the forest resource.
 But with the evolving forest industry, forest fire control became the initial management action.
 This situation remained largely in effect until the appointment of the country's first Chief Woods Ranger in 1905, efforts under the Commission of Government in the 1930's and subsequent Confederation with Canada in 1949.
 The new provincial government of 1949 had a policy for the economic development of the province and the conservation of her natural resources.
 As a result of this policy, economic development of the province's resources was given high priority.

 Basic forest protection (fire and insects) was the primary forest management action within the province for the early 1900s to 1975.
 A Forest Land Management and Taxation Act was proclaimed in 1975.
-This Act established the administrative management structure that exists today i.e., creation of forest management plans, the authority to declare those with tree cutting rights not managed resulting in a higher land tax rate.
-Throughout the 1980s today's silviculture program (planting, pre-commercial thinning) evolved.
-Today's silviculture program comprises approximately 3,600 hectares of planting and 4,700 hectares of pre-commercial thinning per year.
+This Act established the administrative management structure that exists today (i.e., creation of forest management plans, the authority to declare those with tree cutting rights not managed resulting in a higher land tax rate).
+Throughout the 1980s the provinces silviculture program (planting, pre-commercial thinning) evolved.

-In 1990 a new Forestry Act was proclaimed which changed the management focus from timber management to managing the forest for timber while being consistent with other resource management objectives, sound environmental practices and the principle of sustainable development.
+In 1990 a new Forestry Act was proclaimed which changed the management focus from soley timber management, to managing the forest for timber while considering other resource management objectives, sound environmental practices and the principle of sustainable development.
 To accomplish this mandate, planning teams have been established in forest management districts across the province.
 These teams are comprised of forest industry representatives, government resource managers, non-government organizations and the public.
 These teams work with district managers to determine forest values and prepare a forest management plan for the district.